noyama-catalogic/packet-counter/README.md

 ## System Requirement
 ### Target Device
 * tcpdump
-  * You may also use WinDump.exe for Windows.
-See https://www.winpcap.org/windump/ .
+  * For Windows, use WinDump.exe (https://www.winpcap.org/windump/) instead.

 ### Device that runs Packet Counter
 Packet Counter does not need to be used on a target device.
 For example, you may capture packets on RaspberryPi, move your packet record files into your PC and run Packet Counter to count packets.